Aboriginal Land Trust Society

 Tzeachten First Nation

-The 23 unit project will provide rental homes for Indigenous individuals and families with low to moderate incomes.
-The development consists of 5 buildings with one, two and three bedroom homes.
+The development provides 23 rental homes for Indigenous individuals and families with moderate and low incomes.
+The development has one, two and three bedroom homes across five buildings and a separate amenity building.

 Capilano Reserve No 5, Welch Street and Mathias Road, North Vancouver